Top 10 Things to Do in the Outer Banks Now

 Climb Cape Hatteras Lighthouse

 You will need to climb a total of 257 steps to get to the top of the Cape Hatters Lighthouse.
 Also known as America’s lighthouse, it is the tallest brick beacon in the world.
 The narrow spiral staircase has a landing every 31 steps so you can catch your breath.
 Not that it is a race, you should go up at your own pace.
-You are allowed to bring water in a non-glass, sealable container and I recommend wearing a comfortable pair of shoes.
+You are able to bring water in a non-glass, sealable container and I recommend wearing a comfortable pair of shoes.
 You will be rewarded with magnificent views of the coast when you reach the top.